Iron Hands Best Moveset

 Best Locations to Catch Iron Hands in Scarlet & Violet

 Iron Hands works as a wallbreaker with 570 BST behind it.
-A-Tier on our list: a strong competitive pick.
+B-Tier on our list: a solid choice for the right team.
 That 154 base HP does the heavy lifting.

 Quark Drive is the go-to ability for Iron Hands.
 It raises highest stat on Electric Terrain, or if holding Booster Energy.
 It's Iron Hands's only ability.